Ilhamkang/Citralekha-visualKeyboard/README.md

 If you have any information of what other characters should be included in the keyboar, please let me know.
 Feel free to mail me to ilhamnurwansah@gmail.com

 # Version
 The keyboard is now on the early development stage with version 1.0 Beta.
 The basic text editing commands and features are still beeing added.
+Please read the [History.md](https://github.com/Ilhamkang/Citralekha-visualKeyboard/blob/main/History.md) file.